 A pregnant woman who has this issue might want to see a physical therapist to strengthen these urine preventing muscles.
 The hormonal changes of pregnancy can really be hard on your pelvic floor.

-Premature birth is considered anything before 37 weeks and can happen for a variety of reasons, and there are specific risk factors that can cause it, including severe illness (like strong cold or flu).
+Premature birth is considered anything before 37 weeks of pregnancy and can happen for a variety of reasons, and there are specific risk factors that can cause it, including severe illness (like strong cold or flu).

 Preterm birth can often be prevented by staying well hydrated and staying in close contact with your healthcare provider during a hard illness.
 Most often premature birth happens due to your body just going into labor, not a cough though.

-Coughing can sometimes cause Braxton Hicks contractions, which are just basically “practice” contractions that aren’t actually putting you in labor (it’s just your uterine contractions that aren’t pushign the baby through the cerivx).
+Coughing can sometimes cause Braxton Hicks contractions, which are just basically “practice” contractions that aren’t actually putting you in labor (it’s just your uterine contractions that aren’t pushing the baby through the cerivx).
 Some people also call this false labor.

 These types of labor can be disconcerting, especially if it is your first time.
 Imagine all the pressure that goes on your uterus when you cough — it’s not surprising that it might contract a few times after that.